Soul Asylum: 2010s & 2020s

 Stinson was a permanent member until 2012, but in 2006 and 2007, while he was on tour with Guns N' Roses, his place was temporarily filled by George Scot McKelvey.
 During the 2010 Guns N' Roses world tour, his fill-in was Pete Donnelly.
 Soul Asylum released the album Delayed Reaction in 2012.

 On October 9, 2012, guitarist Dan Murphy retired from Soul Asylum to focus on his private life.

 In November 2012, Winston Roye replaced Tommy Stinson on bass and Justin Sharbono replaced Dan Murphy on guitar.
 In 2016, Ryan Smith replaced Sharbono.

 In 2014, Karl Mueller's widow Mary Beth founded the nonprofit Kill Kancer in Karl's memory to help continue the fight against cancer.

 The band's twelfth studio album, Hurry Up and Wait, was released on April 17, 2020.

 The COVID-19 pandemic interrupted the 2020 tour in support of "Hurry Up and Wait" with a final performance at the Teragram Ballroom in Los Angeles on March 11, 2020.
 Pirner and Smith instead hosted frequent "live" performances during the 2020 shutdown via Facebook and Instagram.

 Soul Asylum returned to the stage on June 26, 2021 performing in New Lenox, Illinois as the opening act for the Bodeans.

 In March 2023, through Kill Kancer, singer Dave Pirner and bassist Jeremy Tappero met with Alex Etheridge, a 13-year-old Phoenix musician suffering from bone cancer, at Flowers Studio in Minneapolis.
 Flowers was founded by musician Ed Ackerson, who died of pancreatic cancer in 2019; Ackerson's widow Ashley donated the studio time to Alex.
 The trio recorded Alex's song "Home Sweet Home".
 The song is about how Alex's thoughts of returning home helped him deal with being in the hospital.
 It was largely written by Alex himself, who had worked out the drums parts, lyrics, and main guitar riff before meeting with Soul Asylum.
 He and the band spent four hours in the studio working on the song, which was later released on SoundCloud.
 Alex died on July 19, 2023.

 In June 2024, the band released a new single "Trial By Fire,” followed by “High Road” on July 17 from their upcoming thirteenth studio album, Slowly but Shirley, set to be released in the fall.

-Musical style
+Musical style and legacy

 The band have been described musically as alternative rock, grunge, country rock, punk rock, pop rock, post-grunge, and indie rock.

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".